 Look at the windows near the doors of most restaurants these days and you’ll see a new, yet familiar logo.
-Nestled in with the hours of operations and the logos of the major credit cards accepted, you’ll find the broadcast symbol for Wi-Fi.
+Nestled next to the hours of operation and the logos of the major credit cards accepted, you’ll find the broadcast symbol for Wi-Fi.

 Let Wi-Fi Drive More Business Your Way

 By simply advertising that your establishment offers Wi-Fi immediately drives business your way due to the large number of consumers that are looking for a free connection.
 Plus, lone diners, who would normally choose not to eat alone, are more likely to come in for a bite because they’ve got their social media accounts to keep them company.

 Gather Customer Data So You Can Market Your Restaurant

 As your guests start logging into your network, you’ll be able to pull data for marketing purposes.
 From email addresses, social media accounts and gathered cookies, customer information will allow you to streamline online ads or contact them directly through subscription lists.
 Either way, you’ll be able to market your restaurant to your customers so they’ll come back.

 Cultivate Customer Loyalty